getDolla/blockchain/README.md

 ### Saving a file to PC
    ![save_one_en](/images/save_en.jpg "Listing All Files")
-   First, click on `List All Files` to get the list of files currently on the blockchain and their respective index
+   First, click on `List All Files` to get the list of files currently on the blockchain and their respective index.

    ![save_two_en](/images/file_en.jpg "Example Save")
    Next, change the index to the number corresponding to the file you want to save on the computer.
-   Finally, click `Save Block to PC` to select the location of where you want to save the file
+   Finally, click `Save Block to PC` to select the location of where you want to save the file.

 ### Auto-Connect Feature
    The blockchain app will automatically save all current connections into `connections.txt` when the application closes.
-   If you wish to have the app automatically connect to other computers upon start-up, simply edit `connections.txt`
+   If you wish to have the app automatically connect to other computers upon start-up, simply edit `connections.txt`.
    `connections.txt` keeps IP addresses and port numbers of previously connected computers in the following format:

    ```